NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/inv_inventory_items.md

 ## Item Instances
 At runtime, an item becomes a `NinjaInventoryItem` instance.
 These are instanced objects that:

-- Store runtime state (container, position, equipment state, etc.).
+- Stores runtime state (container, position, equipment state, etc.).
 - Reference the original Data Asset and all resolved fragments.
-- Include a unique **GUID** used for save/load and networking.
+- Includes a unique **GUID** used for save/load and networking.
 - Support **replicated memory** for multiplayer scenarios.

 You can customize item behavior further by subclassing `NinjaInventoryItem` and assigning the new class in the Item Data